riamf/notes-hugo/notes/content/posts/vapor_template_app.md

 ]
 {{< / highlight >}}

 Ok, what is wrong here?
-We are listing full whole data for our `User` even password, ok it is hashed but still we should not do that and there is an easy way to cover that.
+We are listing whole data for our `User`, even password, ok it is hashed but still we should not do that and there is an easy way to hide that.
 We will create an internal User model called `PublicUser`
 {{< highlight json "linenos=inline,linenostart=0" >}}
 struct Public: Codable, Content {
     let id: String